Seattle Children's Pulmonary Hypertension Clinic

-Our goal is to find the cause of your child’s problem and treat any related conditions.
-We also work to improve factors that might affect your child’s health, such as low oxygen when they’re sleeping.
+Our goal is to find the cause of your child's problem and treat any related conditions.
+With the help of these tests, we create a plan to reduce your child's symptoms and help their heart work better.
+We also work to improve factors that might affect your child's health, such as low oxygen when they're sleeping.

 What's special about the experience at Children's?

-Seattle Children’s has the only pulmonary hypertension clinic for children in the WAMI region – Washington, Alaska, Montana and Idaho.
+Seattle Children's has the only pulmonary hypertension clinic for children in the WAMI region (Washington, Alaska, Montana and Idaho).
 Doctors around the Northwest refer children and families to us.
-At Children’s you can expect complete care that is well planned and tailored to your child.
+At Seattle Children's you can expect complete care that is well planned and tailored to your child.

 We work closely with special pharmacists to ensure you can get the medicines your child needs for pulmonary hypertension.
 These medicines often can't be found at local pharmacies or drugstores.

-Children’s is one of the few pediatric centers that take part in research studies of new medicines – or new versions meant for children (pediatric formulations) – like bosentan (Tracleer), tadalafil (Adcirca) and imatinib (Gleevec).
-This means your child may be able to get medicines here that aren’t offered at other hospitals or clinics.
+Seattle Children's is one of the few pediatric centers in the country that take part in research studies of new medicines for pulmonary hypertension – or new versions meant for children (pediatric formulations) – like oral treprostinil.
+This means your child may be able to get medicines here that aren't offered at other hospitals or clinics.

 Pulmonary hypertension is a rare disease.
 So to learn more about it, we try to enroll our patients in disease registries.
 Disease registries are lists of patients with details about their health.
 By collecting details in one place, doctors can find out more about pulmonary hypertension and which treatments help.